Why use the XNPV Function in Excel?

 More resources from CFI

-We hope this has been a helpful guide to help you understand how to incorporate the important XPNV Excel function in your financial modeling.
+We hope this has been a helpful guide to help you understand how to incorporate the important XNPV Excel function in your financial modeling.

 To keep expanding your knowledge base and advancing your career as a Professional Financial Modeler we believe these additional CFI resources will be helpful as well: